Xilmi/Rotp-Fusion/README.md

 ## What's New

 2022.11.28 (BR)
+  - Added option to change AI in game, On the "species'abilities"-panel

+2022.11.28 (BR)
   - Fixed Fusion Font not loading outside the IDE.
   - Improved the Text Shaped Galaxy preview generation speed.
   - Removed "Beta" tag.